ih8chloe/project-001/README.md

-# utilising forms and tables together
+# forms and tables

+This project is for me to practice utilising forms and storing the values inside a table